poole/hyde/_posts/2016-03-08-introducing-hydejack.md

 I love the original Hyde theme, but unfortunately the layout isn't as great on small screens.
 Since the sidebar moves to the top, the user has to scroll just to read the title of a blog post.

 By using a drawer component I was able to retain the original two column layout.
 It's possible to move the drawer via touch input (with the help of a little JavaScript).
-However, there is a fallback in case the client has JS disabled.

 Since the background image contributes to the feel of the page I'm letting it peek over the edge a bit.
-This also provides a hint to the user that there is a possible interaction.
+This also provides a hint to the user that an interaction is possible.

 ### Preview
 {:.preview}

-<iframe class="preview" src="/hydejack/2016/02/26/introducing-hydejack/" style="border: 1px solid #ddd; width: 340px; height: 520px; margin-top: 1rem"></iframe>
+<iframe class="preview" src="/hydejack/2016/03/08/introducing-hydejack/" style="border: 1px solid #ddd; width: 340px; height: 520px; margin-top: 1rem"></iframe>

 ## Manual

+### Configuration
+You can configure important aspects of the theme via [`_config.yml`](https://github.com/qwtel/hydejack/blob/master/_config.yml).
+This includes:

+* the blog description in the sidebar
+* the (optional) author description and photo
+* default image and link color of the blog
+* the github and twitter usernames

 ### How to Change the Image and Color of a Post
 In the manifest of a blog post, simply add an url as `image` and a CSS color as `color`: